jdeath/CheckRoyalCaribbeanPrice/README.md

 Thanks to anonymous for geting the AccountID programmatically!

-Latest version will tell you the remaining balance on your booked cruises.
+Tells you the remaining balance on your booked cruises.
 If you used a TA, the code may display less than what you really owe.
 Royal only tracks what they are owed!
 The difference is the TA's take!

-Pulls passengers' room numbers from the API.
-Sometimes individual excursions/packages have rooms returned by the API, where the booking still reports GTY (guarantee=room in promised class not yet assigned).
-If the room returned by the booking is the room you are assigned, please post an issue so this feature can be confirmed.
+**Provides advance notice of GTY assignment!** If your booking reports GTY (guarantee=room in promised class not yet assigned), your excursions will report an assigned room via the API.
+For authors' GTY, the excursion room number was eventually assigned as the actual room 30 days out.
+Please post an issue to confirm if this worked for you.

 Thanks to help from @cyntil8, supports Celebrity Cruises too.
 Not fully tested yet.
 Also contributed logic handle per-day priced items automatically.